 Founded in 1901 (Philadelphia A’s), the A’s were one of the very first franchises in professional baseball (source).
 They’ve won three championships from 1910 to 1913 and repeat championships in 1929 and 1930.
 They also won the World Series in 1989 with Jose Conseco and Mark McGwire on the team.
 Additional famous players include Dennis Eckersley and Rickey Henderson.

-The movie Moneyball was about how the Oakland A’s, a team with a small budget, found a way to compete with the bigger markets and produces a winning team.
+The movie Moneyball was about how the Oakland A’s, a team with a small budget, found a way to compete with the bigger markets and produce a winning team.

 Golden State Warriors: